AngelLiang/celery-sqlalchemy-scheduler/README.md

 arguments and keyword arguments used to execute the task, the `queue` to send it to[\*], and set an expiry time.

-Here\'s an example specifying the arguments, note how JSON serialization is required:
+Here's an example specifying the arguments, note how JSON serialization is required:

     >>> import json